USAJOBS/help-center/how-to/search/map.md

 layout: article
 section: how-to
 title: How to search by map
-breadcrumb: How to search by map
+breadcrumb: By map
-category: Search
+category: search
 tags: [search, map, tips]
 ---